MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/intercompany-how-setup.md

     > [!TIP]
     > You can also specify a customer or vendor as an intercompany partner by filling in the **IC Partner Code** field on the **Customer Card** and **Vendor Card** pages.

-### <a name="set-up-default-intercompany-partner-general-ledger-accounts"></a>Set up default intercompany partner general ledger accounts
+### Set up default intercompany partner general ledger accounts

 When you create an intercompany sales or purchase line to send as an outgoing transaction, enter an account from the intercompany chart of accounts as a default for which account in your partner's company the amount is posted to.
 On the **G/L Account Card** page, for accounts that you regularly use on outgoing intercompany sales or purchase lines, you can specify a default intercompany partner general ledger account.
 For example, for your receivables accounts, you can enter the corresponding payables accounts from the intercompany chart of accounts.
 The receivables and payables accounts are used as the off-setting account for the intercompany partner when you post transactions on intercompany general journals.